tremor-rs/tremor-runtime/README.md

 ### When not to use Tremor

 Note: Some of those restrictions are subject to change as tremor is a growing project.
-If you want to use tremor for any of the aftermentioned things and are willing to contribute to make it reallity your contributions are more then welcome.
+If you want to use tremor for any of the aftermentioned things and are willing to contribute to make it reality your contributions are more then welcome.

 * Your events structure can not be represented by JSONesque data structures.
-(If unsure feel free to reach out and create a ticket and explain your use case - [codecs](docs/artefacts/codecs.md) are easy to write!)
+(If unsure, feel free to reach out and create a ticket and explain your use case - [codecs](docs/artefacts/codecs.md) are easy to write!)
 * Your onramps or offramps are not supported.
-(If you sitll wish to use tremor please reach out and create a ticket - [onramps](docs/artefacts/onramps.md) and [offramps](docs/artefacts/offramps.md) too are easy to write!)
+(If you still wish to use tremor please reach out and create a ticket - [onramps](docs/artefacts/onramps.md) and [offramps](docs/artefacts/offramps.md) too are easy to write!)

 ### Example use cases